Sherlock Holmes: Consulting Detective (gamebook): Publication history

-The original game contains ten scenarios.
-Expansion packs were released including The Mansion Murders (1983, containing five adventures), "The Queen's Park Affair" (1984, one adventure over three days), and "Adventures by Gaslight" (1986, one adventure over five days).
+Sleuth released a number of expansion packs containing new mysteries including The Mansion Murders (1983, containing five adventures), The Queen's Park Affair (1984, one adventure over three days), and "Adventures by Gaslight" (1986, one adventure over five days).
 West End Adventures (1990, containing six adventures) was a stand-alone expansion.
 Other scenarios, like "Sherlock Holmes & the Baby" (1986) were printed in specialty publications.